-Preparation is key for virtual interviewing, the new normal in Job Search 101.
+Preparation is key for virtual interviewing.
 Job seekers have two choices when it comes to virtual interviewing.
-Embrace it and have fun, or risk being passed over for the job due to a poor performance.
-Every day we are performing; we just haven’t done it with a webcam in our face.
-Get ready, because this is going to be an exhilarating experience.
+Embrace it and have fun, or risk being passed over for the job due to poor performance.
+Ready to be the stand-out candidate?
+Follow our four simple steps below to prepare for a virtual interview.

 1) Choose your “set,” your background

-A job search is a professional environment and your background should reflect that.
-Make it well lit, clean, organized and pleasant to the interviewer on the other end.
-Make it simple with nothing that can be distracting.
-Make sure you check even the smallest of details – are there books with questionable titles or unnecessary décor items?
+A job search is a professional environment, and your background should reflect that.
+Make sure it’s well lit, clean, organized and pleasant to the interviewer on the other end.
+Limit distractions and remove unnecessary décor items.
 The last thing you want is for the interviewer to be more interested in your background than you.
 Lastly, make sure the webcam is at eye level so the interviewer can see a full picture of you, not just your neck or forehead.

 2) Do your homework

 Research the company and learn as much as you can about them and the role you’re interviewing for.
-The obvious place to start is the company website, Internet search orlocal business journals.
+The obvious place to start is the company website, Internet search or local business journals.
 The more you know, the better.
 Ask yourself, how do your skills and work experience match this job?
-Be prepared to answer how your past accomplishments can add value to the company.
-Be ready with stories and examples.
+Be prepared to answer questions explaining why you are the best person for this job, what your strengths and weaknesses are, and why you are leaving your current job.
+Be prepared with real-life examples that will highlight your work experience.
 Use the STAR strategy (Situation, Task, Action, Result).
-If you’re not familiar with this approach, look it up and prepare.
+If you’re not familiar with this approach, do some research and plan accordingly.

 3) Be mindful of your image

 Did you know it only takes seven seconds for someone to make a first impression of you?
 Think about what you want the interviewer to see during your time together.
 You cannot interview in your pajamas, no matter how cute they are.
 Do not choose a business top with sweatpants.
 The camera could tilt.
-Be aware of your body language, remembering to sit up straight, just like your mother told you.
+Be aware of your body language, remembering to sit up straight and shoulders back.
 Your hair, make-up if appropriate, body language and demeanor all make a difference.
-Before your interview, practice in front of a mirror; you’ll see things there you may want to tweak.
+Before your interview, practice in front of a mirror or record yourself during a mock interview.
 Make sure you are well-hydrated beforehand so you can speak clearly.
 Lastly, don’t forget that you are making eye contact with a small green light on the computer near your camera.
 Put a sticky note close to it to remind yourself that is where and WHO you are looking at.
-Although this is virtual, it’s still a person-to-person meeting and it can be as warm and charming as you would have been in-person.
+Although this is virtual, it’s still a person-to-person meeting, so smile and be as warm and charming as you typically are in-person.

 4) Eliminate distractions